bartlomiej-pluta/smnp-kt/README.md

 ## Disclaimers
 1. Readability of the code and its structure is one of most important things related to educational aspect of the project.
-And in spite of having huge negative impact on efficiency of the tool, according to one of the assumptions it has much higher priority.
+In spite of having huge negative impact on efficiency of the tool, according to one of the assumptions it has much higher priority.
 So don't be surprised if the tool turns out to be extremely slow or ineffective.